jeffthomasiii/Just-a-Thought-Blog/_posts/2025-07-23-spiritual-sweat.md.md

 > ### Word Study: *γύμναζε* (gymnaze) – Strong’s 1128
 > **“To train by physical exercise; to practice discipline in the fullest sense.”**
 >
-> Originally meant to train *naked*, as athletes did in ancient Greek gymnasiums, removing anything that could hinder movement.
+> Originally meant to train *naked*, as athletes did in ancient Greek gymnasiums, —removing anything that could hinder movement.
 Paul uses this word in 1 Timothy 4:7 to call believers to **undistracted, exposed, consistent spiritual training.**
 >
 > Not casual.
 Not comfortable. **Focused.
 Honest.
 All in.**